Bannerlord-Coop-Team/BannerlordCoop-website/content/docs/getting-started/quick-start.md

 ### Setup a second client

-If you want two clients (one that acts as a server, and a simple client) follow the instructions below:
+If you want two clients (one that acts as a server/client and a simple client) follow the instructions below:

 1. Open the ClientDebug properties
     1. Go to debug